isazeberio/kodaqs-cli_git_docker/git.md

 ### Adding an SSH key

 For security reasons, it is recommended to use SSH keys to authenticate with GitHub.
-The official [GitHub documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) provides a detailed guide on how to set up an SSH key.
-Here we provide a quick run through using Linux.
+The official [GitHub documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) provides a detailed guide on how to set up an SSH key, which is OS specific.
+Here we provide a quick run through using Linux or WSL.

 To generate an SSH key, open a terminal and run the following command: